Financial-Times/origami/README.md

 We also dispatch custom events:

+### oOverlay.ready:
-* `oOverlay.ready`: Dispatched when the overlay is loaded in the DOM
+`oOverlay.ready` is dispatched when the overlay is loaded in the DOM.

+The event detail has the following properties:
+- `detail.instance` the initialised `o-overlay` instance

+### oOverlay.ready

-* `oOverlay.destroy`: Dispatched when the overlay is removed from the DOM
+`oOverlay.destroy` is dispatched when the overlay is removed from the DOM

 ## Troubleshooting